mattfiocca/dreamr/README.md

 dreamr
 ======

-A very slim RESTful framework for PHP
+Another twist on RESTful nano frameworks for PHP 5.3 and up.

+You can POST/PUT JSON bodies or Query Strings, returning JSON encoded data.

+#Routing

 NOTES:
 Routes must always begin with a forward slash.
 Routes can contain dynamic paths along with their optional rules.